polkadot-fellows/Evaluations/evidence/lexnv/0005-rank-1-retention.md

 ## Argument

-Over the recent months, my focus has been primarily on **low-latency networking initiatives** within the Substrate ecosystem.
+Over the recent months, my focus has been primarily on **low-latency networking initiatives** within the Polkadot ecosystem.
 My key achievement during this period was enabling Elastic Scaling with 3 cores for the Kusama and Polkadot Asset Hubs.
 In addition, I have remained a core contributor to litep2p, focusing on critical fixes and reviewing the ongoing WebRTC implementation.

 ### Elastic Scaling & Networking Optimization